stevensonmat2/typescript-intro/README.md

 Alternatively, if you're working in a command line, navigate to this same folder in your terminal.

+### Installing the compiler

+To install the TypeScript compiler in this project folder, run the command `npm i` in your terminal; if you're using VSCode, use the terminal in the bottom panel.

+To check the installation, you can run the command `npx tsc -- --version` to see the version of the compiler you have installed.

 ### Reading the code

 The main source code file is `src/Main.ts`, which we'll explore and add some code to in lecture.
 It exposes a function called `main1`, which takes in two strings as input, prints each one to the browser developer console, and then updates the text of an element on the webpage.